private-octopus/c4/doc/c4-design.md

 the acceptable margin, capped to `1/4`.
-If the signal is an ECN/CE rate, we may use a proportional reduction coefficient in line with the {{RFC9331}}, again capped to `1/4`.
+If the signal is an ECN/CE rate, we may use a proportional reduction coefficient in line with
+{{RFC9331}}, again capped to `1/4`.

-During the recovery period, CWND is set to the new value of "nominal CWND".
+During the recovery period, target CWND and pacing rate are set to the new values of "nominal CWND" and "nominal rate".
 The recovery period ends when the first packet sent after entering recovery is acknowledged.
 Congestion signals are processed when entering recovery; further signals are ignored until the end of recovery.